7.0 Employment Policies and Procedures for Administrative and Professional Faculty

 It is recognized that the outreach responsibilities of extension are broad and, thus, program assistance parameters are difficult to define.
 Consequently, the following procedures are designed to provide judgmental decisions by appropriate supervisory staff for consulting requests in ambiguous areas of program responsibilities.

-The Request to Engage in External Activity Form 13010A should be sent to the department head, chair, or immediate supervisor along with a letter outlining the nature of the consulting activity and why it falls outside the normal responsibilities of extension.
+The Request to Engage in External Activity Form 13010A should be sent to the department head, chair, or immediate supervisor along with a letter outlining the nature of the consulting activity and why it falls outside the usual responsibilities of extension.
 (The form is available on the provost’s website.)
 Typically, consulting activities do not involve university sponsorship.

 The department head, chair, or immediate supervisor reviews the Request to Engage in External Activity Form 13010A and either approves or disapproves it.
 If approval is granted, the request is sent to the college dean for approval.
 The director of Virginia Cooperative Extension must grant final approval.
 If disapproval is exercised at any level, the request is sent back through the department head or supervisor, to the faculty member along with an explanation for the action.